Vatican City

 trained and highly skilled marksmen.
 And, yes, the force is entirely

-4. At several times during the Vatican’s history, popes escaped through a secret passageway
+comprised of Swiss citizens.4.
+At several times during the Vatican’s history, popes escaped through a secret passageway

 In 1277, a half-mile-long elevated covered passageway, the Passetto Di Borgo, was